linode/docs/docs/guides/uptime/logs/how-to-use-fluentd-and-loki-to-access-service-logs/index.md

 This example stack uses three groups of host instances:

--   The first group consists of instances to monitor: discrete Linux instances and an Akamai Kubernetes pod.
+-   The first group consists of instances to monitor: discrete Linux instances in an Akamai Kubernetes pod.

 -   The second group is the host where Fluentd gathers the logs and sends them to a Loki instance within the same host.